John Lions Distinguished Lectures

 In a world where technology plays an ever-increasing role in our future, discover how computer science can help address the challenges we face in government, society, and our everyday lives.

-Tune in to two thought-provoking talks by industry experts about leading-edge topics in computer science that will inspire and encourage innovation.
+Tune in to two thought-provoking talks by Professor Timothy Roscoe (ETH Zurich) and Dr Vanessa Teague (Democracy Developers Ltd) about leading-edge topics in computer science that will inspire and encourage innovation.

 ABOUT THE JOHN LIONS DISTINGUISHED LECTURES